CoRoSoN-Kit/CoRoSoN-Kit/.github/CONTRIBUTING.md

 #### Linting Markdown files

-When documenting with Markdown [markdownlint](https://github.com/igorshubovych/markdownlint-cli) is used.
+When documenting with Markdown, [markdownlint](https://github.com/igorshubovych/markdownlint-cli) is used.
-Whe using the highly recommended editor [Visual Studio Code (vscode)](https://code.visualstudio.com/) you can install it as a [plugin](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint).
+When using the highly recommended [Visual Studio Code (vscode)](https://code.visualstudio.com/) editor, you can install it as a [plugin](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint).
 After that you see Markdown errors directly in the "PROBLEMS" section of vscode.

 #### Linting text